Indo-Guadeloupeans: History

 Tamils in Guadeloupe trace their roots to over 40,000 indentured workers who were brought from India to Guadeloupe in 1861 to work on plantations through an agreement reached between France and the United Kingdom.
 The importation of Indian labor was gradually discontinued after 1883 as a result of adoption of a policy by the British Government against recruitment of labor in its territories and also because of the high mobility of Indian labor.

 Over 10,000 of them perished as a result of difficult living and working conditions and the rest continued to be treated harshly until they secured some political rights in 1904 due to Henry Sidambarom's efforts.
 It was in 1923 that Guadeloupeans of Indian descent were granted citizenship and the right to vote.
 A few Indians were indentured to Saint Martin (prior to 2007 Saint Martin was a part of Guadeloupe).

 After migration stopped, the Indian community gradually acculturated to the rest of the population, so much so that few of the Indians on the island speak Tamil or other Indian languages any more.
 However, third or fourth generation persons of Indian origin still maintain links with India in many different ways, such as adopting Indian names.
 Many Indians in Guadeloupe adopted French and Christian names.

+There have also been Indians, specifically Sindhis, migrating to the island in recent years, setting up businesses such as gifts shops.